JetBrains/kotlin-web-site/pages/docs/reference/mpp-publish-lib.md

 This `kotlinMultiplatform` publication includes metadata artifacts and references the other publications as its variants.

+> Some repositories, such as Maven Central, require that the root module contains a JAR artifact without a classifier, for example `kotlinMultiplatform-1.0.jar`.
+> The Kotlin Multiplatform plugin automatically produces the required artifact with the embedded metadata artifacts.
-> You must not add an empty artifact without a classifier to the root module of your library to meet the requirements of repositories
+> This means you don't have to customize your build by adding an empty artifact to the root module of your library to meet the repository’s requirements.
-> such as Maven Central, as this will result in a conflict with metadata artifacts that are included in this module.
 {:.note}

 The `kotlinMultiplatform` publication may also need the sources and documentation artifacts if that is required by the repository.
 In that case, add those artifacts by using [`artifact(...)`](https://docs.gradle.org/current/javadoc/org/gradle/api/publish/maven/MavenPublication.html#artifact-java.lang.Object-) in the publication's scope.